The Happiness Hypothesis: Ch.4: The faults of others

 Part of our ultra-sociality is that we are constantly trying to manipulate others' perceptions of ourselves, without realizing that we are doing so.
 As Jesus said, we see the faults of others clearly, but are blind to our own. ("Why do you see the speck in your neighbour's eye, but do not notice the log in your own eye?")

 Haidt looks at what social psychology has to say about this, beginning with the work of Daniel Batson on cheating and self-justification, mentioning Robert Wright's description of our "constitutional ignorance" of hypocrisy in The Moral Animal, and moving on to work by Deanna Kuhn and David Perkins on confirmation bias and Roy Baumeister's work on "The Myth of Pure Evil."
 Haidt then discusses ways of taking off "the moral glasses" and seeing the world as it really is.

 Ch.5: The pursuit of happiness

 It is a common idea that happiness comes from within and can't be found in external things.
 For a while in the 1990s, psychologists agreed with ancient sages (such as Buddha and Epictetus) that external conditions are not what matter.
 However, Haidt argues that we now know that some external circumstances do matter.
-He identifies ways of improving happiness by altering these, including spending money well, and argues that the Western emphasis on action and striving is not without merit.
+He identifies ways of improving happiness by altering these, including being smart with money, and argues that the Western emphasis on action and striving has merit.